2660 NC Hwy 210 East Suite 103 Hampstead, NC 28443

 How soon can I return to work after getting dental implants?

 Most people can return to work within one to two days after implant surgery.
-If multiple implants were placed or if you had additional procedures like a bone graft, you might need more recovery time.
-Mild swelling or discomfort may be present, but it usually doesn’t interfere with daily tasks.
-We will give you more specific advice based on your treatment.
+If you receive multiple implants or need procedures like a bone graft, you might need more recovery time.
+Mild swelling or discomfort may be present, but it won’t interfere with daily tasks.
+We’ll give you more specific advice based on your treatment.

 How do dental implants compare to traditional bridges or dentures?